gorouflex/AFKBot/README.md

 - Press ESC to instanly exit (Only worked when the main window is focused on)

-- Atrractive GUI with auto theme set with system theme
+- Interactive GUI with auto theme set with system theme

 ### For Py/Source version please install these modules: